Carleton Putnam: Race and Reason

-In the next 500,000,000,000 years I would be quite prepared to concede the possibility the Negro may, through normal processes of mutation and natural selection within his own race, eventually overtake and even surpass the white race. [...]
-When the Negro has bred out his limitations over hundreds, or thousands, of years, it will be time enough to consider absorbing him in any such massive doses as would be involved in the South today.
+Psychologist Henry Garrett wrote the introduction.
+In his review of the book for the American Bar Association Journal, Stuart B. Campbell wrote:

-The mulatto who was bent on making the nation mulatto was the real danger.
-His alliance with the white equalitarian often combined men who had nothing in common save a belief that they had a grudge against society.
-They regarded every Southerner who sensed the genetic truth as a bigot [...].
-Here were the men who needed to be reminded of the debt the Negro owed to white civilization.
+Putnam hoped the book would educate the American people "in the principles upon which our republic was based and through which it grew to greatness.
+Neither equality nor integration were among them."

 After Race and Reason: A Yankee View was made required reading for high school students in Louisiana, the American Association of Physical Anthropologists (AAPA) passed a resolution condemning it.
 Louisiana-born Neo-Nazi, Ku Klux Klan leader and former politician David Duke has cited that reading Race and Reason in when he was a teenager in 1964 and taking in the assertions in the book led to what Duke called his "enlightenment", this book and what it purported convinced Duke that blacks were inferior to whites and that whites were superior to them in every way, leading to a racist worldview.
 Ultimately, it was Putnam's Race and Reason book that changed David Duke's life and led him to a lifetime of racism and by 1999, Duke was the most famous racist in the United States.

 Putnam also wrote a biographical book on Theodore Roosevelt's youth that was praised by Edmund Morris, the author of the best known biography of that president.
 Putnam admired Roosevelt's belief that "Teutonic (and) English blood is the source of American greatness".

 Carleton Putnam died of pneumonia on March 5, 1998.
 He was survived by his wife, Esther Mackenzie Willcox Auchincloss, a daughter, three grandchildren, a stepdaughter, and three step-grandchildren.
 He was previously married to Lucy Chapman Putnam.